abhirathmahipal/awesomecode/README.md

 	- Custom syntax highlighting using regex.
 	- Robust and efficient.
 	- Simple API.

+### Common Lisp
+- [Lambda Lite](https://github.com/Wukix/LambdaLite) - A functional relational database.
+	- Under 250 lines of code.
+	- Not scalable at all.
+It's a fun project.

 ### Haskell
 - [FuncTorrent](https://github.com/vu3rdd/functorrent) - A BitTorrent client in Haskell.